jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 their `desiredConfig` to be used for ignition of new and rebooting nodes.
 While the Manual strategy is enabled, the MachineConfigOperator will not trigger the MachineConfigDaemon to drain or reboot nodes automatically.

+Because the Manual strategy initiates changes on its own behalf, `pausedUntil` has no effect.
+From a metrics perspective, this strategy reports as paused indefinitely.

 ### Workflow Description